-Spain: birds and birdwatching - part 2 by John Muddeman
+| | Spain: birds and birdwatching - part 2by John Muddeman

-Given the immense length of the Spanish coasts, including the Canary Islands, it is no surprise that the variety of breeding and
+Seabirds and allies in SpainGiven the immense length of the Spanish coasts, including the Canary Islands, it is no surprise that the variety of breeding and

 Great Skua Catharacta skua